rasmuslos/ShelfPlayer/README.md

 ## Features:

-- Explore your Audiobooks, Podcasts, Episodes, Authors & Series: Use the beautiful UI to rediscover your favorite content
-- Sync listening statistics: ShelfPlayer will accurately update your Audiobookshelf listening stats
-- Download audiobooks & episodes and listen to them on the go: The app is designed to work as well offline as if you were at home
-- Sleep timer: Set a sleep timer to automatically stop playback, even at the end of the current chapter
-- Siri & Shortcuts integration: Use Siri to play your audiobooks or podcast episodes
-- Custom playback speed: Customize the playback speed
-- Automatic downloads & notifications: Download new episodes automatically in the background

 - **Immersive Exploration**: Effortlessly navigate through your audiobooks, podcasts, episodes, authors, and series with our beautifully designed interface.
 - **Synchronized Listening**: Accurately track your listening progress and seamlessly sync your statistics with Audiobookshelf.
 - **Offline Enjoyment**: Download your favorite audiobooks and episodes to indulge in uninterrupted listening, even without an internet connection.